Columbia University logoe3b logo

 Megan Cattau, Ph.D.
 Student, mec2201@columbia.edumeganphoto

 Megan researches forest dynamics in Central Kalimantan, Indonesia on a failed agricultural project called the Mega Rice Project (MRP).
 The goal of the MRP was to convert over a million hectares of intact peatswamp forest into rice paddies.
-The project failed and was abandoned, but the remaining irrigation canals are causing peat soil drainage and subsidence, leaving an area susceptible to fire, a novel disturbance regime in this system.
-Megan's work specifically addresses the role of frugivores in driving tree community composition within forest fragments and the contribution of frugivores and fire history to tree recruitment in post-burn barren areas.
-She was awarded a Fulbright Student Research Fellowship and will be in Indonesia in 2013.
+The project failed and was abandoned, but the remaining irrigation canals are causing peat soil drainage and subsidence, leaving the area susceptible to fire, a novel disturbance regime in this system.
+Megan's work evaluates the relative influence of several biophysical and anthropogenic factors in increasing fire probability and explores the determinants of the trajectory of vegetative regrowth in post-burn barren areas.
+She was awarded a Fulbright Student Research Fellowship and will be in Indonesia 2013-2014.
 See CV here.

 Benjamin Clark, Ph.D.
 Student, bdc2120@columbia.edubenphoto